tonethar/IGME-430-Fall-2024/exercises/6-intro-to-express.md

 - We've given you a taste of what express can do
 - You wrote dramatically less code than we did for *HW - Simple HTTP Server*
 - And picked up a new capability - the custom 404 page
-- Here are some links you find find helpful:
+- Here are some links you might find helpful:

 ---